MetaMask/metamask-docs/docs/guide/getting-started.md

 "Connecting" or "logging in" to MetaMask effectively means "to access the user's Ethereum account(s)".

 You should **only** initiate a connection request in response to direct user action, such as clicking a button.
+You should **always** disable the "connect" button while the connection request is pending.
 You should **never** initiate a connection request on page load.

 We recommend that you provide a button to allow the user to connect MetaMask to your dapp.